Joseph J. Hersch: Philadelphia city councilman

 Hersch ran unopposed for city council in the 1963 primary and was elected easily at the general election that November.
-The seat had previously been held by James Hugh Joseph Tate, who was elected mayor that year.
+The seat had previously been held by James Tate, who was elected mayor that year.
 In 1966, Hersch also succeeded Tate as vice-chairman of the City Democratic Committee after Tate declined to run for the party post.
 By 1967, Hersch and Tate had become serious rivals in inter-party fights.
 Hersch was nevertheless reelected in 1967, as was the mayor.

+The following year, Hersch died suddenly at the age of 64 at Lankenau Medical Center.
+He was buried in Northwood Cemetery after a funeral Mass at St. Veronica Catholic Church in North Philadelphia.

 Personal life

 In 1938, Hersch married the former Mary Nolan, who worked as a telephone operator.
 They were listed as husband and wife in the 1940 census, but after that Mary is never mentioned in connection with Hersch again, even in his obituary, and they appear to have had no children.

-Hersch's first marriage appears to have ended soon after it began, but after his death a second woman, Nell Yesalonis, claimed to have married Hersch in January 1956.
+Hersch's first marriage appears to have ended soon after it began, but after his death, a second woman, Nell Yesalonis, claimed to have married Hersch in January 1956.
 Yesalonis claimed she and Hersch kept the marriage a secret because Hersch's mother (who died in 1966) disapproved and "was very jealous."
 Yesalonis claimed a pension as Hersch's widow, and was awarded one by the city Board of Pensions and Retirement in May 1969.

-Death

-Hersch was buried in Northwood Cemetery after a funeral Mass at St. Veronica Catholic Church in North Philadelphia.

-Death

-The following year, Hersch died suddenly at the age of 64 at Lankenau Medical Center.